 2. Perform a competitor SWOT analysis

 SWOT is one of the tools for performing competitive analysis for firms.
-By using the SWOT framework, you can identify your competitor’s weak areas and missed opportunities.
+By using our SWOT framework, you can identify your competitor’s weak areas and missed opportunities.
 Also, SWOT helps you estimate other brands’ strengths and potential operational risks.
-Analyze their business from the perspective of Strengths, Weaknesses, Opportunities and Threats.
+Analyze their business from the perspective of Strengths, Weaknesses, Opportunities, and Threats.

 Your analysis should cover the following areas: